Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases

 \subsection{From Microscopic Stochastic Model to Macroscopic Deterministic Dynamics}

-In microscopic molecular level, a mass-action CRN $\{\mathcal{S},\mathcal{C},\mathcal{R}\}$ is commonly modeled as a continuous-time Markov chain, following which every reaction takes place like a Poisson process \cite{Anderson2011,Ethier2009}.
-This allows for counting the frequency that every reaction $\mathcal{R}_i~(i=1,\cdots,r)$ takes place from initial time $0$ to time $t$ as
+In microscopic molecular level, a {chemical reaction network system} is commonly modeled by a continuous-time Markov chain, following which every reaction takes place like a Poisson process \cite{Anderson2011,Ethier2009}.
+It allows for counting the frequency that every reaction $\mathcal{R}_i~(i=1,\cdots,r)$ takes place from initial time $0$ to time $t$ as